ganjbakhshali/Vessel-Segmentation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.perplexity.ai/search/LICENSE) file for details.
+This project is licensed under the MIT License.
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback is highly appreciated!